- Register with Child & Youth Services

-For part-time, full-time, and before- and after-school care, the first step is to create a household profile on militarychildcare.com (MCC), if you don't already have one.
+For part-time, full-time, and before- and after-school care, the first step is to request care.
+To do this, create a household profile on militarychildcare.com (MCC), if you don't already have one.
 From there, you can request the type of care you want, the center(s) you'd like your child to attend, as well as be placed on the waitlist for care.
 Enrollment in sports programs and hourly care does not require an MCC account.
 See the How to Request Part-Time and Full-Time Child Care section below for more information.

 - Child’s up-to-date immunization record

 - Proof of family income (LES/pay statements for all adults in the household)

 - Child’s health assessment/physical